 Vladimir Vlajković is an Associate of the European Policy Centre and a practitioner with experience in project management and human resource management, specialised in designing, introducing and implementing changes.
 He has been involved in the state administration reform in Serbia since its beginning.
 In the past fifteen years he has participated in numerous projects in the region as well as Central Asia, which aimed at state administration capacity building and improvement.
 In Serbia, he was engaged in capacity building for state administration reform management, the establishment of the salary system in the state administration as well as in numerous other projects focused on optimizing state administration.
 He implemented a large number of functional analysis at home and abroad.
 While working on various projects dealing with the development of institutional capacities in the framework of the state administration reform, Vladimir cooperated with a number of state administration bodies and, together with local and international consultants, designed and delivered numerous training sessions to support the project implementation.
 He participated in the development of a large number of analysis, papers, publications in the field of state administration reform in Serbian and English language.

-Sofia Tzortzi is an expert on EU decision-making processes with extensive experience from different professional and academic activities.
-She holds a Bachelor's (Maîtrise) on European Studies from the Sorbonne and a Master's on EU Governance from the College of Europe.
-She is currently a consultant in EU public affairs with Burson-Marsteller.
-In 2012 Sofia coordinated the work of the Committee of Permanent Representatives – Part I (Coreper I) at the EU Council of Ministers from the driving seat of the EU Cyprus Presidency.
-Prior to this position, she has worked at the cabinet of the former Greek European Commissioner for the Environment as well as for a Brussels-based multinational consulting firms on EU affairs/lobbying.
-Relevant research activities include participation as a country expert of the “EU profiler” project of the European Institute of Florence for the European elections 2009, the preparation of the “Guide to effective lobbying” etc. Sofia has also worked as a journalist, as a press officer/spokesperson and for the Athens Olympic Games in 2004.
-A political activist, in 2010 she was elected at the local municipal council in Athens.
-Sofia also volunteers in schools for children with disabilities.
-She is an amateur actress and singer.
-A Greek national and native speaker, Sofia is fluent in English and French.
-She lives in Brussels (Belgium) after having spent time in France and Poland.
+Sofia Tzortzi is a qualified lawyer in Cyprus, expert on EU law and decision-making, with extensive experience from different professional and academic activities.
+She holds a Bachelor's in Laws (LL.B.) from the University of London, a Maîtrise on European Studies from the Sorbonne and a Master's on EU governance from the College of Europe.
+She is currently a doctoral researcher at the University of Cagliari in the areas of EU and international law, researching on EU investment law and teaching courses and seminars of EU law and policies.
+In the past she has worked as a Cypriot lawyer, as a consultant in EU public affairs and as a coordinator of the work of the Committee of Permanent Representatives – Part 1 (Coreper I) at the EU Council of Ministers from the driving seat of the EU Cyprus Presidency.
+Prior to these positions, she has worked at the cabinet of the former Greek European Commissioner for the Environment.
+Other relevant research activities include work on anti-terrorism funding, the rights of migrant children and EU asylum policy, human rights as well as participation as a country expert of the “EU profiler” project of the European Institute of Florence for the European elections 2009, the preparation of the “Guide to effective lobbying” etc. Sofia has also worked as a journalist, as a press officer/spokesperson and for the Athens Olympic Games.
+In her free time she volunteers in schools for children with disabilities.
+She is a Greek national and native speaker, fluent in French and English while she also speaks Italian and Spanish.
+As a true European she has extensively utilised the right for free movement; she currently lives in Italy after having worked/studied and lived in Belgium, Cyprus, Greece, France, and Poland.

 Zoran Sretić is specialist for EU Law, environmental law, EU Competition Law, intellectual property rights, and the Internal Market rules.
 He was a head of the Group for Environment, Agriculture and Rural Development in Serbian European Integration Office monitoring and coordinating government's activities in the process of Serbian accession to the EU in the relevant fields.
 One of his main responsibilities was advising Serbian Accession Negotiation Structure and providing legal analyses of government’s legislative policies and measures in relation to the EU environmental Law, Intellectual Property Law, and Internal Market regime, including smooth implementation of trade and competition provisions of Stabilization and Association Agreement concluded between Serbia and EU.
 He worked as an Of counsel at Gecic Law until April 2016.
 Currently he is a consultant.
 He holds the LLM in Competition Law obtained from Queen Mary University of London, and Master of Law Science degree obtained from European Center for Peace and Development of United Nations University for Peace in Belgrade.
 He published several articles covering topics in the field of EU environmental law, competition law, Internal Market Law, intellectual property rights, etc. He was a contributor for the study of Effects of Integration of Serbia into EU (FEFA Faculty 2009, Belgrade); public brochure Product Safety and SAA (Ministry for Trade and Services, 2009, Belgrade); Treaty of Lisbon - safe bay or beginning of another journey?
 (Službeni glasnik, 2010, Belgrade).
 He holds the co-authorship on The Business Guide to the Stabilization and Association Agreement, ISAC fund, 2008, Belgrade, European Integration Challenges in the Field of Environment and Sustainable Development (PALGO centar, 2011), and Guide through the EU Policies – Trade (Evropski pokret u Srbiji, 2011).